 #2 Nutrition affects attention and focus

 My number-two reason why nutrition is an important piece of the puzzle is that it directly affects attention and focus.
 If your child is on a diet that has no nutritional value it can directly affect how much they are able to focus in different settings.
-They are not able to focus in therapies, at home or any other school setting because of poor nutrition.
-Feeding your child a diet that is highly nutrient will help them focus and there attention in any setting.
+They are not able to focus on therapies, at home, or any other school setting because of poor nutrition.
+Feeding your child a diet that is highly nutrient will help them focus and their attention in any setting.
 I would like to hear from you now in the comments.
 Please tell me if you have tried to implement any nutritional changes in your autistic toddler’s life?
 If you have, was it a success?
 Did you notice any changes? um, Did you give up?
-What issues that you run into when you try to feed your child a more nutrient rich food diet?
+What issues that you run into when you try to feed your child a more nutrient-rich food diet?

 #3 Nutrition affects sleep

 My third reason why nutrition is an important piece of the puzzle is that it can directly affect sleep.
 Many children on the autism spectrum lack sleep, they just don’t sleep well.
 One reason for this could be the food they are consuming.
 If your child has poor nutrition, it could be causing them discomfort and pain that directly affects their sleep.
 Therefore shifting to a more nutritional protocol will help them tremendously with discomfort and pain.
 When your child is not sleeping at night, the next day they’re not able to focus at school.
 They are also not able to benefit from any therapy sessions that they might be in because they will be too exhausted to pay attention and focus.
 Switching to a more nutritional protocol can help with this.

 #4 Nutrition affects the gastrointestinal system